Stanford Online High School

 The course is designed in a way that students are meticulously prepared before a live classroom seminar.
 With the use of recorded videos and assignments, students would have already dived into the subject matter.
 And this makes them significantly more active and engaged during the seminar.

 - A global community: Geographic boundaries do not come in the way of Stanford OHS extending its mission all over the world.
 Students can be a part of the virtual classrooms from their bedroom or their garden, and they might even have classmates sitting in India or South Korea.

 Children are not going to remain in schools forever.
 They will eventually graduate and head out into the real world.
 And what’s going to help them is the knowledge and skill that their school has nurtured in them.

-With this notion incorporated in their vision, Stanford OHS designs their programs to give students a feel of college-style routines.
+With this notion incorporated in their vision, Stanford OHS designs its programs to give students a feel of college-style routines.
 Students follow college-style schedules that not only incorporate the rigorous curriculum but also make space for their own personal interests that go beyond the classroom.

 Consequently, students do not learn for grades alone.
 They deeply understand the applicability of the concepts they are exposed to.
-Thus, the knowledge they pick up in school can be extended to their higher education, and impact their college, career and life.
+Thus, the knowledge they pick up in school can be extended to their higher education, and impact their college, career, and life.